jamesmkrieger/EMMIVox/tutorials/1-refinement/README.md

      `bash prepare_PLUMED_input.sh`

-     **Note**: If you have a monomeric protein or a heterocomplex, you need to edit `plumed_EMMI_template.dat` before executing the `prepare_PLUMED_input.sh` script and comment the line starting with `BFACT_NOCHAIN`.
-This option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.
+      **Note**: If you have a monomeric protein or a heterocomplex, you need to comment the line starting with `BFACT_NOCHAIN`.
+This can be done by adding in 1 for the not_homomer argument.
+The `BFACT_NOCHAIN` option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.

+      `bash prepare_PLUMED_input.sh 1`

    * Run a 10-ns long production run following the instructions below, after setting the number of CPU cores to use (`$OMP_NUM_THREADS`).